Huimin22/SPA_APP/README.md

 ## Running the Project

-### 1. Clone the Repository

-First, clone the repository to your local machine:
+Clone the repository to your local machine:

 ```bash
 cd SPA_APP